knative-extensions/security-guard/cmd/guard-rproxy/README.md

     kubectl logs deployment/secured-helloworld guard-rproxy -f

-## Deploying a seperate Security-Guard Pod
+## Deploying a separate Security-Guard Pod

 Use the following example yaml to deploy one example `myapp` pod that include a container running helloworld, (this pod is not exposed outside of the cluster) and one `myapp-guard` pod that include a guard container to expose the myapp service outside the cluster while performing security-behavior monitoring and control on client requests: